Union National Bank

 Union National Bank (UNB) was a bank based in Abu Dhabi, United Arab Emirates, from 1982 until it merged with Abu Dhabi Commercial Bank in 2019.
+The bank had its shares listed in the Abu Dhabi Securities Exchange (ADX) under the symbol UNB.

-It was established as a Public Joint Stock Company in 1982 became one of the UAE's leading domestic banks in the United Arab Emirates.
+It was established as a Public Joint Stock Company in 1982, and became one of the UAE's leading domestic banks in the United Arab Emirates.
 The bank offered a variety of products and services to individuals and corporations.
-It had 50-plus branches and banking centers.
+It had more than 50 branches and banking centers.

-In 2006, the Bank acquired the Alexandria Commercial and Maritime Bank, which was established in 1981 in Alexandria, Egypt, in a privatization.
+In 2006, during the Egyptian banking industry reforms, Alexandria Commercial and Maritime Bank was privatised and subsequently acquired by Union National Bank.

-Board of directors
+Board of Directors

+The board of directors of Union National Bank before its merger included: